greedy17/ManagrAI/README.md

 ## Staging Environment

 Our Staging Environment is hosted on heroku, the app name is Managr Staging 2, merging to develop should kick off the automatic deployment to staging.
+*Note the managr app can be accessed from `https://staging-2.managr.ai` it can also be accessed from `https://managr-staging-2.herokuapp.com`  PLEASE ONLY USE THE `managr.ai` endpoint as our redirects for the integrations redirect to that url.

 `heroku logs --tail --app managr-staging-2`